Disney Adventures: Cancellation

 On August 21, 2007, The Walt Disney Company announced that Disney Adventures would be discontinued, with the final issue cover dated November 2007, which was the magazine's 17th "birthday".
 The final issue's actual release date was October 16, 2007.
 For subscribers, Disney Adventures was normally replaced with Sports Illustrated Kids or Family Fun for the remainder of the subscription period.
 Some subscriptions were proactively converted to Boys' Life magazine, without any option for pro-rated refunds.
 Disney processed subscription refunds in March 2008.

 The decision to cease publishing Disney Adventures evidently came rather suddenly, as the October 2007 issue contained a "Cool Christmas" subscription gift order form.
 It seems unlikely that the magazine would have sold subscriptions at that late date, had the staff known of its impending cancellation.

 Disney Adventures All-Stars

 "Disney Adventures All-Stars" was a feature of the magazine that rewards the act of volunteering in the community.
-It was held once a year and all participants are awarded a prize, but after judging, one winner is selected to participate in a volunteer project with the hosts of that particular year.
+It was held once a year and all participants were awarded a prize, but after judging, one winner was selected to participate in a volunteer project with the hosts of that particular year.

 In 2006, the hosts were the cast of High School Musical.
 Previous hosts included the cast of The Suite Life of Zack & Cody and other Disney Channel stars.